Thomas-Nguyen12/Weather_website/README.md

 from <b>theweathernetwork.com</b>.

 ## Files
-This project uses the <b>request</b> module from APIs taken from weatherapi.com

 1. <b>Dashboard:</b> this dashboard uses Stremalit to present the data found within <b>streamlit_website.py</b>

 2. <b>models and accuracy metrics:</b> The model, metrics, and explainer (SHAP and LIME) can be found within pickle files: